The page covers:

 (left) One of the two right naves; (centre) monument to Pope Alexander III; (right) "optical" floor

-Borromini was free to redesign the four smaller naves: he made use of stucco angels and he emphasized the nave perspective by lowering the final arch.
-Their floor was paved with marble tiles creating an illusion of three-dimensional boxes.
+Borromini was free to redesign the four smaller naves: he made use of stucco angels as architectural elements (see an example in the historical section) and he emphasized the nave perspective by lowering the final arch.
+Their floor was paved with marble tiles creating an illusion of three-dimensional boxes, which can be noticed also in ancient floor mosaics, e.g. at Villa Adriana and at Aquileia.
 He also designed some funerary monuments to be placed there.
 They were dedicated to popes of the Middle Ages who were buried in S. Giovanni in Laterano.
-In their design Borromini showed his talent for combining curved lines and in the use of stucco (you may wish to see those to St. Sergius IV and to Pope Boniface VIII).
+In their design Borromini showed his talent for combining curved lines and in the use of stucco (you may wish to see those to St. Pope Sergius IV and to Pope Boniface VIII).
 Overall these naves are an excellent summary of Borromini's views on architecture and decoration.
 One of them contains the once famous sweating stone.

 S. Giovanni in Laterano contained some funerary monuments which Borromini redesigned in line with the taste of his time.

 Cardinal Martinez de Chavez was Archpriest of the Lateran Basilica in 1444.
 He is best known for having founded S. Antonio dei Portoghesi and the adjoining hospice for pilgrims.

 His monument is regarded as one of the first Early Renaissance works of art in Rome, but Isaia da Pisa placed the sarcophagus and the other statues inside a decorated white marble frame resembling a triumphal arch, which was most likely already lost at the time of Borromini.

 A Monument to Cardinal Riccardo degli Annibaldi by Arnolfo di Cambio was moved to the cloister which retains many decorative elements of the basilica prior to Borromini's renovation.